 Congratulations.
 You’ve worked hard to create your own brand of spirits and you’re ready for the world to beat down your door.
 If only it were that easy.
-To get people to buy your product, you need to follow a strong spirits marketing strategy.
-Don’t worry, this doesn’t require a master’s degree in marketing, but it does take some effort and creativity.
+To get people to buy your product and to drive depletion, you need to follow a strong spirits marketing strategy.
+Don’t worry, this doesn’t require a master’s degree in marketing or even an alcohol marketing agency, but it does take some effort and creativity.

 It’s good to have a sense of the fundamentals that make your market.
 Yes, you know everything about your product, but do you know the range of liquors that you might be competing against?
 The six base liquors that most people consume are: brandy, gin, rum, tequila, vodka, and whiskey.
-You’ll want to learn about each even if you’re not producing that particular spirit, just to know the market you’ll be working in and how to do proper marketing.
+You’ll want to learn about each even if you’re not producing that particular spirit.
+It’s important to know the market you’ll be working in and how to do proper marketing, particularly if you don’t have the budget yet for an alcohol marketing agency.

 Maybe you’re just getting started or maybe you want a brand new start for your business.
 Either way, what do you need to do to launch a spirit brand?
 Set some foundations for your spirits marketing strategy.